dparis47/pw/README.md

 <img src="assets/playwright-extension.png" alt="VSCode extensions" width="300"/>

-### Playwright installation
+### Playwright installation (new projetct)
-Create a new test 'demo-test' project and open it in VSCode.
+Create a new test project and open it in VSCode.

 Open a new terminal session and execute command: